Accounting & Finance

 Who should invest in alternative assets?

 There is no one investment strategy that’s right for everyone, so who exactly are alternative investments ideal for?
-If tangible assets can fall victim to human error and lose their value or depreciate over time, they’re more suited to older, more experienced investors.
+If tangible assets can fall victim to human error and lose value or depreciate over time, they’re more suited to older, more experienced investors.

 Most potential investors don’t have millions or hundreds of thousands of dollars to invest in art, gold, real estate, hedge funds, or antique cars.
 Because they’re so expensive, alternative investments are also more ideal for experienced institutional high-net-worth individuals, and even then, the investing is better left to institutional investors with knowledge of the best stock tracker.